The 4 Best Supplements For Your Gut Issues — And Those To Totally Avoid

 Used for centuries as a salve for stomach aches and ulcer pain, liquorice root extract might have ugly side effects.
 The supplement contains a compound called glycyrrhizin that has been linked to headaches, high blood pressure and heart problems.

-*Supplements are not regulated like other medication so check with your doc before using them – especially if you’re pregnant or taking other medication.
+*Supplements are not regulated like other medication so check with your GP before using them – especially if you’re pregnant or taking other medication.